The Two Forms of the Canine Parvovirus

 The intestinal form of the Canine Parvovirus is more common.
 Dogs can pick it up through direct or indirect contact with contaminated feces, infected soil, or fomites carrying the virus.
 Once ingested or inhaled, the virus travels down to the throat to replicate itself in the lymphoid tissue, and then makes its way to the bloodstream.
 The virus will proceed to attack white blood cells, which are responsible for fighting infection in the body, weakening the body’s defense system.
 Then, it will begin to damage the intestinal glands, allowing the bacteria residing in the intestines to enter the bloodstream and cause sepsis—a life-threatening immune response that happens when bacteria get into the blood.

 Dogs infected with the intestinal form of the Canine Parvovirus are very likely to experience intussusception, which is when a part of the intestine folds into another segment, causing intestinal blockage.
-After about four days, infected dogs can shed the virus through their feces for up to three weeks while remaining asymptomatic.
+After about four days, infected dogs can shed the virus through their feces for up to three weeks without showing any kind of symptom.

 Canine Parvovirus Prevention